For over seventy years, Japan’s constitution has remained untouched, a symbol of a reformed nation and a democratic society.

 While Japan’s politicians are less reticent about amending the constitution, the Japanese public remains cautious.

-Politicians moved ahead with Diet deliberations on the constitution in the early 2000s, opening broader debate within Japan on the pros and cons of revision.
+Politicians moved ahead with parliamentary deliberations on the constitution in the early 2000s, opening broader debate within Japan on the pros and cons of revision.

-Roughly half of the Japanese public say they are willing to revise the constitution, but recently support for the Abe cabinet's proposals has faltered.
+Roughly half of the Japanese public say they are willing to revise the constitution, but the Abe cabinet’s recent proposals faltered.

-Politicians, scholars, and activists alike have joined the debate, revealing an appetite for debate but no consensus on what to amend.
+Politicians, scholars, and activists alike have joined the conversation, revealing an appetite for debate but no consensus on what to amend.